jpthiele/dealii-Wiki/Frequently-Asked-Questions.md

 ```
   !env | grep RANK
 ```
 into the gdb window (this works with OpenMPI at least).
-See https://plus.google.com/+TimoHeister/posts/AgmoMT8W7GZ for more info.

 ### I have an MPI program that hangs